The enterprise hardware game found a new player recently. And this one thinks it can shake up the big boys.

 "We actually think the market is ready for disruption," said Fabric7 CEO, president and founder Sharad Mehrotra.
 "We saw the midrange market dominated by proprietary Unix and CPU-based designs … each of the three vendors was shipping systems that ran on their own CPUs, and saw an opportunity to shift the economics downward."

-"The enterprise server infrastructure of today's data center has become overly complex and sluggish, taxing organizations
+"The enterprise server infrastructure of today's data center has become overly complex and sluggish, taxing organizations with extra hardware, software and consulting costs," Mehrotra said. "[We've] responded with an innovative and cost-effective solution."

 Of course, startup companies that seek to challenge the established IT vendors are often just as interested in lining themselves up to eventually partner with one of the big boys as they are about standing on their own two feet.